parisleaf/wp.parisleaf.com/README.md

 # Deployment

 In staging and production, this app is deployed via dokku-alt and linked to a MariaDB container.
 Refer to dokku-alt's [documentation](https://github.com/dokku-alt/dokku-alt) for more information.

+Pushing to dokku will automatically build the container based on the whatever git commit you pushed.

+### Push to staging

+1. `git remote add dokku-staging dokku@parisleaf.com:staging-wp`
+2. Commit or stash your changes
+3. `git checkout` the desired branch (master or develop)
+4. `git push dokku-staging`

+### Push to production

+1. `git remote add dokku-production dokku@parisleaf.com:production-wp`
+2. Commit or stash your changes
+3. `git checkout master`
+4. `git push dokku-production`

 # Troubleshooting Tips